 Musicology – Bachelor and Master

 Since the 2004/2005 winter semester, the Folkwang University of the Arts has included in its course offerings the “Musicology in Combination with an Artistic Discipline” study course – the only one of its kind in Germany.
 The artistic discipline to be selected includes Choir and Ensemble Conducting, Instrumental Training, Vocal Training and Music Theory.
 The artistic discipline course includes individual tuition in the main subject (e.g.: Piano, Vocal Studies).

-In addition to this study model, the Musicology Bachelor can also be combined with a second academic subject from the humanities at the University of Duisburg-Essen or from the social sciences or East Asian studies at the Ruhr University Bochum.
+In addition to this study model, the Musicology Bachelor can also be combined with a second academic subject at the University of Duisburg-Essen or at the Ruhr University Bochum.